ollef/Earley/README.md

    An embedded context-free grammar (CFG) domain-specific language (DSL) with semantic action specification in applicative style.

-   An example of a typical expression grammar working on an input tokenized into strings is the following:
+   An example of a typical expression grammar working on an input tokenised into strings is the following:

    ```haskell